UKGovCamp/www.ukgovcamp.com/src/pages/become-a-sponsor.md

 ### Additional tickets

-If you've chosen your sponsorship level and want to purchase additional tickets, they are £500 each up to a maximum for 4 people per sponsor.
+£500 per person.
+Each sponsor can have a maximum of 4 tickets in total.

 ## Contact us